MagicCap/MagicCap/README.md

 # Building
 In order to download needed packages, run `npm i`.
 This will get all of the needed packages.
 You can then run one of the following commands:
-- `npm run windowscompile` - Compiles for Windows.
-This requires Wine on systems that are not running Windows.
 - `npm run maccompile` - Compiles for Mac.
 - `npm run linuxcompile` - Compiles for Linux.